GULibrarySandbox/intro-text-mining-analysis-old/content/5-prepare.md

 - .{% endcapture %} {% include card.md header="Activity - bla bla" text=text %}

 {% include button.md text="Watch this video on ...." link="https://vimeo.com/..." color="info" %}

- extra paragraph removed from top of page:
- This guide is primarily focussed on unstructured structured text as data.
- However, in this section we have included links and simple information on cleaning multimedia data resources such as;
-- images
-- - maps
-- - photos
-- - fine arts
-- audio
-- - interviews
-- - music
-- video
-- - behavioural observation
-- - character recognition
-- - conversation

 -----

 <p align="center">